livingbio/typed-ffmpeg/README.md

 As a result, I shifted to traditional code generation methods to complete the SDK, ensuring a more robust and reliable tool.
 Despite this change in approach, both GitHub Copilot and GPT-3 were instrumental in accelerating the development process, providing valuable insights and saving significant time.

+I would also like to extend my gratitude to the `ffmpeg-python` project, which inspired this project significantly.
+The API style and design ideas from `ffmpeg-python` have been influential, and I have utilized these aspects to shape the development of our SDK.

 This project is dedicated to my son, Austin, on his seventh birthday (February 24, 2024), whose curiosity and zest for life continually inspire me.

 ---